-Ask any room and you’re likely to receive passionate responses on our favorite topics.
+Ask any room, and you will likely receive passionate responses on our favorite topics.
 It’s funny how people end up in different camps.

 Those in leadership development aren’t immune to this tribalism.
-If I mention I’m an INFP (introversion, intuition, feeling, perception), I’ll likely get an earful from someone in the DiSC, Clifton Strengths, or Enneagram camps explaining the shortcomings of the Myers-Briggs assessment.
+Suppose I mention I’m an INFP (introversion, intuition, feeling, perception).
+I’ll likely get an earful from someone in the DiSC, Clifton Strengths, or Enneagram camps explaining the shortcomings of the Myers-Briggs assessment.

 Understanding ourselves and those we lead is critical in maintaining our flexibility as leaders.
-Any of these assessments will certainly lead to greater understanding.
+Any of these assessments will undoubtedly lead to greater understanding.
 With that said, I recently learned something significant about myself with the Enneagram.
-What I learned was troubling, but also eye-opening.
+What I learned was troubling but also eye-opening.

 He Didn’t Have To Be

-I’m not sure if it was in our honor, but three days after our wedding, Brad Paisley released his debut album.
+I’m not sure if it was in our honor, but Brad Paisley released his debut album three days after our wedding.
 On that album was his first chart-topping hit, He Didn’t Have to Be.
 I’ll admit, when the words of this song first hit my radio, I had to fight back a few tears: